Disclosures

 International Multi-Cap Growth funds invest in a variety of market capitalization ranges without concentrating 75% of their equity assets in any one market capitalization range over an extended period of time.
 International multi-cap growth funds typically have an above-average price-to-cash flow ratio, price-to-book ratio, and three year sales-per-share growth value compared to the S&P/ Citigroup World ex-U.S. BMI.

 11Portfolio characteristics are subject to change.
 The holdings presented may not represent the entire portfolio.
-For a complete listing of portfolio holdings review the most recent Annual Report, Semi-Annual report, or Form N-Q.
+For a complete listing of portfolio holdings review the most recent Annual Report, Semi-Annual report, or Form N-Port.

 The Fund generally uses Global Industry Classification Standard (“GICS”) as developed by Morgan Stanley Capital International and Standard & Poor’s Corporation to determine industry classification.
 GICS presents industry classification as a series of levels (i.e. sector, industry group, industry, and sub-industry).
 Allocations shown are at the Industry Group level except for the following industry groups which have been combined as indicated: Technology: Software & Services, Technology Hardware & Equipment, Semiconductors & Semiconductor Equipment; Pharmaceutical & Health Care: Pharmaceuticals, Biotechnology & Life Sciences, Health Care Equipment & Services.
 The Advisor may reclassify a company into an entirely different industry if it believes that the GICS classification for a specific company does not accurately describe the company.
 Industry Group weightings are subject to change.